Steamworks Brewing Co. taps specialty beer at the brewpub, Oct. 7

 DURANGO, Colo. – Steamworks Brewing Co. officially celebrates autumn at 3 p.m., Friday, Oct.
 7, 2016, as the “Caramel Apple Firkin” will be tapped for Firkin Friday, Steamworks’ monthly showcase of unique hand-crafted beers.

 “We used our German Brown Altbier as a base,” said Director of Brewing Operations Ken Martin, Certified Cicerone®, noting that the beer has a pronounced “bready” and caramel malt character, with a glistening autumn color.
-“We then added fresh, raw apple cider and a caramel reduction sauce to the firkin.”
+“We then added fresh, raw apple cider and used a best vacuum sealer with a caramel reduction sauce to the firkin.”